 Next we show that $\chi_-(S)=x([S])$.
-We have $x([S])\le \chi_-(S)$ by the definition of $x$, and by the above lemma we have that $x^*(-e_\phi)\le 1$.
+We have $x([S])\le \chi_-(S)$ by the definition of $x$, and by the above lemma we have that $x^*(-e_\tau)\le 1$.
 If $S$ is carried by $\tau^{(2)}$ then each patch of $S^\flat\cap B^s$ intersecting a component $u$ of $U$ corresponds to either a meridional curve on $\partial U$ which traverses exactly $\prongs(u)$ rungs of upward ladders, or to 2 ladderpole curves crossing no rungs.
 It follows that each patch of $S\cap B^s$ with nonzero index is a meridional disk patch with index equal to the index of the corresponding tube.
 Hence $\langle e_\tau, [S] \rangle=\chi(S)$.
 Therefore

 completing the proof. \end{proof}

 \begin{theorem} Let $\alpha\in H_2(M)$ be an integral class.
 Then $\alpha\in \C_\tau^\vee$ if and only if there exists a surface $S$, necessarily taut, carried by $\hbs$ with $[S]=\alpha$. \end{theorem} \begin{proof} If $S$ is carried by $\tau$ and represents $\alpha$, it is clear that $\alpha\in \C_\tau^\vee$.